Xiuyu-Li/ml-learning/README.md

-# techx-drl-homework
+# ML Toolbox
 My implementations for some mahcine learning algorithms.
 Most of them are created from scratch.

-This repository is bascially used to record my learning process in the field of machine learning.
-More specific description and code comments and clearer code styles might be updated in the future.
+This repository is used to record my learning process in machine learning and some useful scripts that are frequently used in research.